moliver28/research-handbook/content/job-families/marketing/fullstack-engineer-marketing.md

 - Demonstrated capacity to clearly and concisely communicate about complex technical, architectural, and/or organizational problems and propose solutions
 - Demonstrated ability to coach and lead a team of direct reports, including hiring, development and growth  and driving a culture of high performance
 - Experience with diagnosing and solving  performance and optimization problems and an orientation to improvement and iteration; modeling a service-focused, solution-oriented mindset
-- Experience lading team to work  in a highly agile, [intensely iterative](https://handbook.gitlab.com/handbook/values/#iteration0) software development process
+- Experience leading team to work  in a highly agile, [intensely iterative](https://handbook.gitlab.com/handbook/values/#iteration0) software development process

 ## Performance Indicators